bomeara/hunting_invasive_species_with_htcondor/README.md

     run on parallel on the local machines.
   - _RStanExamples_, which is an example of using R Stan on Windows with HTCondor.
 It is a sandbox example.
+  - _DockerImages_, which discusses how to get images to nodes on the Condor flock.

 The "sandbox" examples do not require R to be installed on the machines in the HTCondor flock.
 Conversely, the "sandboxed" examples